#AD This hot dog sausage meal ideas feature is collaborative.

 There is of course the classic hot dog in a bun with slices of cucumber and carrot on the side!
 Or how about spruce it up as a chilli cheese dog?

 Helpful hint: If you have a farm shop nearby we find that is the best place to find eggs at the moment!
+If you are looking for an easy ‘afters’ recipe then why not try these yummy fridge and freezer cookies?

 What are your go to kid approved timesaver meals?